jbtubman/dimroom/INSTALL.md

 This will build the executable file `dimroom` in the `build` directory and the executable file `test_dimroom` in the `build/test` directory.

+`dimroom` uses [Google Test](https://google.github.io/googletest/) as its testing library.
 To run the tests, in the `dimroom/build` directory, enter the command:

     $ test/test_dimroom

+The tests can also be run in the testing tool in VS Code.

 To run `dimroom`, in the `dimroom/build` directory, enter the command: